miwurster/msc-iot-kaffeekanne/sensor/README.md

 }
 ```

-This payload is queued up in a another FIFO queue.
+This payload is queued up in another FIFO queue (see `PAYLOAD QUEUE` in the sketch below).

 Every 30 seconds, an additional worker thread collects those payloads and forwards them in a single MQTT message to [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/internet-of-things) -- using [IBM's client library for Python](https://github.com/ibm-watson-iot/iot-python).